-A Wisconsin native and Jamaica Plain resident, Zorn is herself a classically trained musician, having been educated as a pianist at Goshen College in Indiana and later receiving a master’s degree in piano performance at the University of Missouri, Kansas City.
+A Wisconsin native and Boston resident, Zorn is herself a classically trained musician, having been educated as a pianist at Goshen College in Indiana and later receiving a master’s degree in piano performance at the University of Missouri, Kansas City.
 Prior to her tenure at Longy, Zorn served as Associate Provost at Berklee College of Music and held the roles of Acting Director and Director of Instruction at MacPhail Center for the Arts in Minneapolis.
 She has taught as a member of the faculties of Berklee, MacPhail, and the University of Missouri, Kansas City.

 Wayman Chin joined the senior staff in January 2008 as Artistic Advisor to the President.
 A pianist, educator and prominent chamber musician, Chin was appointed Dean of the Conservatory in June 2008.
 In addition to overseeing Academic Affairs, he chairs Longy's Chamber Music program and continues to serve as the President's artistic advisor.
 Chin earned his Bachelor of Music degree with honors from the University of Hartford's Hartt School and a Master of Music degree from Yale University.
 Before joining the Longy faculty in 1994, Wayman taught at the University of Massachusetts at Dartmouth (1988–2008).
 Beyond his international performance career and teaching responsibilities, Chin co-founded the Stamford International Music Festival in Great Britain, at which he teaches and performs every summer.